 "The Nominating Committee of ICANN is responsible for the selection of all ICANN Directors except the President and those Directors selected by ICANN's Supporting Organizations, and for such other selections as are set forth in the Bylaws.
 For the selection of Directors, the Bylaws set forth criteria for selection, additional qualifications, international representation, diversity, terms of service, and eligibility factors.
-Certain of these criteria are also applicable for the other selections the Nominating Committee is asked to make.
-The Bylaws also set forth criteria for selection of Nominating Committee Delegates, and state some specific requirements for the GNSO Council and At Large Advisory Committeel (ALAC) selections made by the Nominating Committee.
+Certain of these criteria are also applicable for the other selection of Nominating Committee is asked to make.
+The Bylaws also set forth criteria for selection of Nominating Committee (ALAC) selections made by the Nominating Committee.